Renault Alliance: Model years

-The Alliance was launched into the U.S. subcompact market segment against the Chevrolet Chevette/Pontiac 1000, Ford Escort/Mercury Lynx, Toyota Corolla E70, Volkswagen Rabbit, Chrysler twins Dodge Omni and Plymouth Horizon, Mazda GLC, Subaru DL, Nissan Sentra, and Honda Civic.
+For context of the era, the Alliance was launched into the U.S. subcompact market segment that included the Chevrolet Chevette, a basic and dated rear-wheel drive car; the Toyota Corolla E70 with a good reputation, but also still featuring an outdated design and rear-drive layout, the Volkswagen "Rabbit", the first-generation replacement for the original Beetle; the four-year old Chrysler twins Dodge Omni and Plymouth Horizon that were less fuel efficient; the simple Honda Civic (second generation) with a high rating and a matching high price; and none of them could come anywhere close to the high level of Alliance's passenger comfort.

 1983

 The Alliance was a 2- or 4-door sedan, launched in June 1982 as a 1983 model after a US$150 million overhaul of AMC's Kenosha, Wisconsin, assembly plant.
-Although marketed as a Renault, the car carried AMC's logo on a rear window decal and was officially classified as a domestic automobile as it was manufactured with more than 70% U.S.-produced parts.
+Although it was branded as a Renault, the car bore AMC's logo on a rear window decal and was officially classified as a domestic automobile because it had more than 70% U.S.-produced parts.

-The Alliance was a front-drive sedan with a 163.8 in overall length on a 97.8 in wheelbase featuring a thrifty, transverse four-cylinder engine.
+The Alliance was a modern front-drive sedan with a 163.8 in overall length on a 97.8 in wheelbase featuring a thrifty, transverse four-cylinder engine.
 The Alliance had a long list of standard equipment and achieved 37 mpgus in city driving.
 Fuel economy on the highway with the 5-speed manual transmission approached 60 mpgus.
 It was a sensible car for a post-oil crisis period in which good fuel economy was highly prized.

 The Alliance used a Renault supplied OHV 1.4 L I4 engine from the Renault Le Car.
 Cars sold in 49-states came with a Renix throttle-body fuel injection, while California emissions standards required the use of multi port injection.
 This four-cylinder was upgraded with the latest electronics that included an electronically controlled fuel system, a digital ignition system, and a microprocessor to manage the optional three-speed automatic transmission.
 Although Renault transmissions have been equipped with Renix based electronics and sensor assemblies, the all-new electronic controlled transmission system in the Alliance was an innovation to the U.S. mass-market.